 According to Gary Pendergast, the poetry writer of Automattic, the proposed release date of WordPress 5.0 is scheduled on 19th November 2018.
-However, the release might be postponed up to 8 days if necessary.
-Thus, everyone can expect to see the important and the biggest update latest by 27th November 2018!
+However, the release has been postponed to 8 days later.
+Thus, everyone can expect to see the important and the biggest update latest on 27th November 2018!

 Nonetheless, there are also sources that indicate if things do not go smoothly as scheduled, they will postpone the release to next year, 22 January 2019.

 Before this, the CEO and founder of WordPress, Matt Mullenweg has also revealed that the release candidate (RC) is just in about a month in WordPress community.
 In that post, we get to know the developer team working behind WordPress 5.0 and Gutenberg editor.